PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Experimental Results

-We compare our approach against non-interactive PPML baselines, MPCNN~\citep{mpcnn} and AutoFHE~\citep{autofhe}, in terms of accuracy and inference time.
-For fairness, we use their publicly available implementations~\citep{github_autofhe, github_mpcnn} with specified encryption parameters.
+\underline{\textbf{Private Inference Setup.}} Private inference uses an in-house C++20 framework, built on Microsoft SEAL 4.1~\cite{seal} for leveled FHE operations and GMP 6.2.1 for multiprecision arithmetic.
+The framework includes a tool to automatically convert trained models for C++ inference.
+All experiments, including related work, were run on a machine with two AMD EPYC 64-core processors, 2 TB memory across 32 DDR4 DIMMs at 2933 MT/s, on Ubuntu 22.04.5 LTS.
+For PAPER, we set $N = 2^{16}$ for ResNet-32 and $N = 2^{15}$ for the other models, as these are the smallest polynomial degrees enabling correct inference with $\approx$128-bit security.
+Details on FHE encryption parameters are in \S\ref{sec:fhe_additional_details}.
+We compare our approach against state-of-the-art non-interactive PPML baselines, MPCNN~\cite{mpcnn} and AutoFHE~\cite{autofhe}, in terms of accuracy and inference time, using their publicly available implementations~\cite{github_autofhe, github_mpcnn} as is.
 Both baselines implement ResNet-20 on CIFAR-10 and ResNet-32 on CIFAR-10 and CIFAR-100, all with $N = 2^{16}$.
-We also trained plaintext models using standard ReLU activations to serve as a reference for accuracy.
-In this section, we mainly report results for ResNet-20 and ResNet-32, since these allow direct comparison with baselines.
-Results for ResNet-18 are provided in \S\ref{sec:result_resnet18}.
+We also train plaintext models using standard ReLU activations to serve as reference for accuracy.
+Figure \ref{fig:fullpage_results} summarizes private inference time versus accuracy across several CNN models and datasets, comparing clustering methods, ensembles, and baselines.